4nd2in/edu/pages/OSI-model.md

 	- ## Data link layer (2)
 	- ## Physical layer (1)
 		- This layer provides an interface between the device (eg. computers) and the transmission medium
-		- It provides modulation, which is the process of converting the data into radio waves by adding the i
+		- It provides modulation, which is the process of converting the data into radio waves by adding the information to an electrical or optical nerve signal.
 		- Examples that implement this layer are network interface cards, hubs, ethernet device, etc.
 	- ### How to remember
 	  collapsed:: true